-E. Registry of commitments
+F. Registry of commitments

-283. We welcome the commitments voluntarily entered into at the United Nations Conference on Sustainable Development and throughout 2012 by all stakeholders and their networks to implement concrete policies, plans, programmes, projects and actions to promote sustainable development and poverty eradication.
-We invite the Secretary-General to compile these commitments and facilitate access to other registries that have compiled commitments, in an Internet-based registry.
-The registry should make information about the commitments fully transparent and accessible to the public, and it should be periodically updated.
+287. We welcome the commitments voluntarily entered into at Rio +20 and throughout 2012 by all stakeholders and their networks to implement concrete policies, plans, programs, projects and actions to promote sustainable development and poverty eradication.
+We invite the Secretary-General to compile these commitments and facilitate access to other registries that have compiled commitments, in an internet-based registry.
+The registry should make information about the commitments fully transparent and accessible to the public, and it should be periodically updated